microsoft/appcenter-sdk-react-native/DemoApp/ios/Pods/Target Support Files/Pods-DemoApp/Pods-DemoApp-acknowledgements.markdown

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## RNMobileCenterShared
+## AppCenterReactNativeShared

-Mobile Center SDK for React Native
-Copyright (c) Microsoft Corporation
+Visual Studio App Center SDK for React Native Copyright (c) Microsoft Corporation
 All rights reserved.
 MIT License